 Meetings & Activities:

-The Sugar Hill Historic Preservation Society meets on the 3rd Monday of each month at 7 pm.
-All meetings will be held in the Community Room at Sugar Hill City Hall, located at 5039 West Broad Street, Sugar Hill, GA.
+The Sugar Hill Historic Preservation Society meets on the 3rd Wednesday of each month at 7 pm.
+All meetings will be held in the History Museum Room at Sugar Hill City Hall, located at 5039 West Broad Street, Sugar Hill, GA.

 - Karen Harrison, Vice-Chairman